 - Resist the urge to call/text/email your student too much.
 Offer support, but let your student navigate the waters him/herself.
 Students have to learn to sit with discomfort – and discover they have the ability to work through issues on their own.
 Too much contact or support from mom and dad and loved ones can rob the student of the chance to self-soothe and learn to manage independently.

 If at any time you are concerned that your student is unusually homesick or depressed, you can suggest he/she talk to the RA or the Counseling Center for additional support.

-One interesting transition for most of our students is the idea of communal life.
+One major transition for most of our students is the idea of communal living.
 Most of our students have never shared a room with a sibling, and suddenly they find themselves in a residence hall room with a roommate, and sharing a bathroom with many new people.